piotrpalarz/vscode-gitignore-generator/README.md

 *   `extension.gitignoreGenerate` (same as **Generate .gitignore File** in Command Palette)

 By default, it's not bound to any keyboard shortcut but you're free to do so.

-## Roadmap

-Although this extension works well I'm planning to add some extra features to it in the future.
-Some of them are:

-*   smart picker based on your project's files (i.e. checks **node** if you have `package.json` file)
-*   custom rules picker (to save your own set of rules as an item to choose later)
-*   `.gitignore` syntax highlighting

 ## Issues